Ayacucho: Art

 Huamanga stone is the local name given to alabaster, a white mineral, sometimes with shades ranging from grey or lead to sepia.
 It is a sediment of volcanic origin and is characterized by its easy malleability, its whitish color and its exclusivity.

 Education

 There are around 60 educational institutions in the city, both public and private.
 The administration of basic education in the city is in charge of the Educational Management Unit (UGEL) Huamanga, attached to the Ayacucho Regional Education Directorate of the Ministry of Education.
 Due to the strong religious presence in the city, several of these institutions are linked to religious congregations.

 Health

 As the administrative and economic capital, the city has the largest public and private health centers in the department.
 They are managed by the Ayacucho Health Department.

+Music

+Ayacucho is widely recognized for its rich musical traditions, which form an essential part of the region’s cultural identity.
+The city is especially known for yaraví, a slow and melancholic genre often described as the “Andean blues,” characterized by poetic lyrics that express themes of longing, loss, and emotional reflection.[citation needed] Another prominent genre is huayno, a lively and rhythmic style commonly performed during festivals, social gatherings, and community celebrations.
+Huayno in Ayacucho often blends Spanish melodic influences with Indigenous Quechua rhythms, making it a central part of the region’s musical expression.

+Traditional instruments play a major role in Ayacucho’s sound.
+The charango, a ten-stringed Andean instrument, is especially associated with local musicians and is frequently used in yaraví and huayno performances.
+Other important instruments include the guitar, harp, and quena (Andean flute), all of which contribute to the distinctive tone of Ayacucho’s music.

+Ayacucho also serves as an important center for musical preservation and performance.
+Many songs are sung in Quechua, helping maintain the language and transmit oral traditions across generations.
+Local festivals—particularly the Carnaval Ayacuchano—feature comparsas, dance troupes, and musicians who perform traditional songs that highlight the region’s Indigenous heritage and communal identity.

+Several influential Peruvian musicians come from Ayacucho.
+Among the most notable is Raúl García Zárate, internationally recognized for his mastery of the Andean guitar and his interpretations of yaraví.
+Another influential figure is Manuelcha Prado, a celebrated guitarist and folklorist known for promoting Ayacucho’s musical traditions nationally and internationally.